MoonsideGames/encompass-cs-docs/content/pong/polish/title.md

 }
 ```

+Remember, _abstract_ means that the class cannot be used directly, but describes features that exist in inherited classes.
+So we know that anything we make that inherits from State must have a load(), update(dt), and draw() method.

 Let's create a new folder, **game/states**, and put **game.ts** in there.
 Let's also make it inherit from State:

 ```ts